score-json/nlohmann_json/docs/mkdocs/docs/home/faq.md

     yield different results (`#!json [true]` vs. `#!json true`)?

-This is a known issue, and -- even worse -- the behavior differs between GCC and Clang.
+This is a known issue, and -- even worse -- the behaviour differs between GCC and Clang.
 The "culprit" for this is the library's constructor overloads for initializer lists to allow syntax like

 ```cpp
 json array = {1, 2, 3, 4};